1970s Black & White Desk Lamp

 Designer: To be appraised.

-Other versions: Made in many colours.
-Several different lamps were produced, all with the same base but with a another lampshade.
+Other versions: This 1970s black & white desk lamp exists in many colours.
+Several different lamps were produced, all with the same almost flat base but with another lampshade.

 In The Netherlands these desk lamps were sold by Vrieland Design a company active in the 70s and 80s.
 Also Herda Verlichting BV from Amsterdam had these lamps in the assortment.

 In Germany they were sold by Brilliant Leuchten, in Spain it was Fase.

 Massive sold them in Belgium and some other European countries.
-This big company is in most likely the producer of these series of lamps.
+This big company is most likely the producer of these series of lamps.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.